LIS 415: Information Organization

 • Explain two major types of classification schemes, including their weaknesses and strengths.

-• Describe the basic structural and notational features of DDC.
+• Describe and compare the basic structural and notational features of DDC and LCC.

-• Explain the weaknesses and strengths of DDC.
+• Explain the weaknesses and strengths of DDC and LCC.

 • Why do humans categorize?